Building Location-Aware Applications

 Directions APIs

 All major providers offer directions APIs: Google Directions, Mapbox Directions, HERE Routing, OSRM (open source).
 They return distance, duration, and turn-by-turn instructions for a given origin and destination.
+For multi-stop problems, pre-computing a distance matrix between all pairs of stops avoids redundant API calls during optimisation.

 Considerations when choosing: